Utah man suspected of threatening President Joe Biden shot and killed as FBI served warrant

 A broken window could be seen next to the door and the blinds inside were askew.

-Clark said Robertson had a collection of about 20 guns, though he noted that that wasn’t unusual for the area.
+Clark said Robertson had a collection of perhaps 20 guns, though he noted that that wasn’t unusual for the area.

+Paul Searing, a businessman who lived in Provo before relocating to nearby Orem, said he had followed Robertson online for years and even warned him when he believed the other man was crossing a line in his posts.

+“He believed in his right to bear arms.
+He believed in his right to say what he feels.
+When it came down to it, he knew the Lord wouldn’t have approved of killing innocent people,” Searing said.
+“Things got out of hand because he just was really frustrated.”

 Robertson had a custom woodworking business but did not renew his license after it expired last year, according to state records.
 On LinkedIn, Robertson said he worked for 45 years as a structural steel and welding inspector before retiring and starting his business, saying he specialized in “custom designs.”

+State court records showed Robertson pleaded no contest to a disorderly conduct charge in 1998 but no details about the allegations were immediately available.

-Biden is in the middle of a trip to the Western United States, and was due to fly to Salt Lake City after spending Wednesday in New Mexico, where he spoke at a factory that will produce wind towers.
+Biden, meanwhile, is in the middle of a trip to the Western United States, and flew to Salt Lake City after spending Wednesday in New Mexico, where he spoke at a factory that will produce wind towers.

 Whitehurst reported from Washington.
-Associated Press writers Colleen Long in Washington, Colleen Slevin and Jesse Bedayn in Denver and Chris Megerian in Belen, New Mexico, contributed to this report.
+Associated Press writers Colleen Long and David Klepper in Washington, Nicholas Riccardi, Colleen Slevin and Jesse Bedayn in Denver and Chris Megerian in Belen, New Mexico, and researcher Jennifer Farrar in New York contributed to this report.